thegetty/ancient-glass/content/catalogue/cat-3.md

 ## Provenance

-By 1965, Private Collection (Stuttgart, Germany); by 1968–1988, Erwin Oppenländer, 1901–1988 (Waiblingen, Germany), by inheritance to his daughter, Ingrid Reisser, 1988 [Source: described in {% cite 'Nolte 1968' %} as from “Grab auf Zypern”]; 1988–2004, Ingrid Reisser (Böblingen, Germany), sold to the J. Paul Getty Museum, 2004
+By 1965, Private Collection (Stuttgart, Germany); by 1968–1988, Erwin Oppenländer, 1901–1988 (Waiblingen, Germany), by inheritance to his daughter, Ingrid Reisser, 1988; 1988–2004, Ingrid Reisser (Böblingen, Germany), sold to the J. Paul Getty Museum, 2004

+Note: described in Nolte 1968 as found in a Mycenaean grave in Cyprus: "aus einem myken.
+Grab auf Zypern"

 ## Bibliography